JoshKoiro/Brutus-Hash-Hunter/README.md

 ![Brutus](Brutus.png)
 # Brutus-Hash-Hunter
-Brutus - The Hash Hunter is a brute force password cracker written in Golang
+**Brutus - The Hash Hunter** is a brute force password cracking program written in Golang

 ***This is currently a work in progress and a project that I am building to learn more about golang.
 I will update this README when the project is at a usable state***